Tarall0/javaUniversity/README.md

 ### | Warehouse example
 The delivery of the exercise was to create a micro management system for a few classes, Product, Warehouse, User and Order.
+The user should be procees an order.
 The first example does not use a database to manage the data